• Individual Investor

 • Establish a balance between how long you need your money to last and the minimum you are required to withdraw every year.
 The IRS provides worksheets and lifetime tables that help you to accurately calculate your RMD.
 You can also set up a recurring distribution plan on your account with Thrivent Mutual Funds that will automatically calculate and distribute your RMD for that account each year.

-• If you are 70½ or older, you can make a qualified charitable donation (QCD) up to $100,000 (2023) and $105,000 (2024) which counts toward meeting the RMD requirement for an IRA.
+• If you are 70½ or older, you can make a qualified charitable donation (QCD) up to $105,000 (2024) or $108,000 (2025) which counts toward meeting the RMD requirement for an IRA.
 The distribution must be paid from the IRA directly to a charity.
 The distribution is not taxable, and no charitable deduction can be claimed on the federal tax return.
 State income tax treatment varies by state.
 If you or your spouse has earned income, you can still contribute to a traditional IRA.
 Tax Deductible IRA contributions made for the year you reach 70½ and later years can reduce your annual QCD allowance.

 How it’s taxed